 Let’s get started with Creating Custom iPhone Ringtones with GarageBand:

-- Once you've either recorded your track / imported the audio file, look for the ‘cycle' button on transport controls.
+Step #1.
+Once you’ve either recorded your track/imported the audio file, look for the ‘cycle’ button on transport controls.
 Click it to activate it.

 Connect your iPhone to your Mac, open iTunes, select Sync (make sure Sync Tones is checked) and you’re done!
 The new ringtone should be on your iPhone, ready for you!